queuebitt/queuebitt.github.io/shadow-resist.md

 # Warlock Shadow Resistance Gear for AQ40

 Two warlocks with lots of shadow resistance gear are for the [Twin Emperors](https://classic.wowhead.com/npc=15276/emperor-veklor) fight in AQ40.
 Vek'lor is immune to all physical attacks.
-This led to the strategy of using a shadow resistant warlock as the tank.
-They need to have lots of health (usually a Flask of Titans) and 315 shadow resistance.
-As the bosses teleport locations two geared warlocks were used.
+This led to the strategy of using shadow resistant warlocks as the tank.
+They need to have lots of health and 315 shadow resistance.
+As the bosses teleport locations two geared warlocks are used.

 There is also a strategy for using two warriors (shouts on Vek'lor).
 But that also depends on heavy melee DPS being available.
 Having geared up warlocks gives us options for various raid compositions.